-The role of the youth is not only because they are largely bearing the brunt of the crises, but also because they are deeply involved in processes that, in different places, and to the surprise of those directing the European project, are defining our society.
+The serious challenges confronting the European Union have placed the future course of its integration in doubt.
+Against this backdrop, young people have a central role to play.
+This is not only because they are largely bearing the brunt of the crises, but also because they are deeply involved in processes that, in different places, and to the surprise of those directing the European project, are defining our society.
 This role will only become more defining in the future, which ought to make European leaders consider the fate of young people much more carefully.

 The historical contempt shown to youths at election time has resulted in a disproportionate distribution of the costs of the crisis, whereby young people have been pushed to the fringes of society.
 That scorn has led to indignation and that indignation to being part of the immense transformational processes in the European Union.
 The young have become key drivers of change in both the rejuvenation and democratic reversal within politics, all without society being aware, or so it seems, of this situation.
 We cannot see what is on the horizon for the European Union; it could be progress and unity, or disintegration.
 Whichever it is, the need to include young people in the decisions taken at this critical point where we find ourselves is irrefutable because they already define the EU’s horizon, and because they will be the ones who continue defining it.